bardIRL/gitfunded-app/README.md

 3. Create a campaign by navigating to `Campaigns > Create a Campaign`.

-4. To view a full list of your active campaigns navigate to `Campaigns > Your Campaigns`.
+4. To view a full list of your active campaigns, navigate to `Campaigns > Your Campaigns`.

 5. To edit, delete, or upload a photo for your campaign, navigate to the campaign details page.